oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 |  1 | **ds_name** | String | 1 | Name of a Datasource used by a Huntflow in Kestrel runtime. |
 |  2 | **ds_tags** | Tags   | 1 | Tags applied to a Datasource for search or filter purposes. |

+The results of a hunt are returned from a Hunt Consumer in an array of Inv[estigation]-Return records, each of which may contain one or more results represented as Strings or organized as STIX Cyber-security Observable Objects (SCOs).

 ##### Table 2.2-4 Threat Hunting Reponse Type: Inv-Returns